Skip to main content

 Once you do that, your account will appear as selected.
 If you need to use a different account, just unfold the options and select or connect another one:

-Click on the field below Folder ID to select the correct folder in your OneDrive Cloud (if you haven't put the file in a specific folder, try "root"), and Sheet ID to choose our sample spreadsheet you copied earlier.
+Select the Spreadsheet and the Worksheet: Click on the field below Folder ID and choose the correct folder in your OneDrive Cloud (if you haven't put the file in a specific folder, try "root"), and Sheet ID to choose our sample spreadsheet you copied earlier.
 Then, choose Live Sheet as the Worksheet.

 Once you're ready, press Submit.
 And that's it!
 Your Trigger is set up 🤓